Human vs AI Agency in Adaptive Systems

 Outcomes include:

 The Opportunity Backlog is an ordered list of potential AI opportunities.
-It is refined through discovery events and maintained by the Opportunity Lead to ensure relevance and clarity.
+It is refined through discovery events and maintained by the Opportunity Owner to ensure relevance and clarity.
 It provides visibility, supports prioritisation, and informs where to apply AI.

 The Roadmap is a high‑level view of prioritised AI initiatives derived from the Opportunity Backlog.
 It communicates intent, sequence, and focus areas without prescribing detailed implementation.
-The Opportunity Lead owns the Roadmap, ensuring it reflects priorities and remains evidence‑based and adaptive.
+The Opportunity Owner owns the Roadmap, ensuring it reflects priorities and remains evidence‑based and adaptive.

 The result is AI adoption that is purposeful, trustworthy, adaptive, flow‑oriented, and aligned with mission and value creation.